Applying for a New CDL in South Dakota

 You'll be judged on how well you do in these situations, including how well you merge into traffic, change lanes, handle lane positioning, and control your speed.

-If you pass all the necessary tests, you will be given your commercial driver license at a cost of $15.
-The license is valid for five years and will expire on your birthday.
+If you pass all the necessary tests, you will be given your commercial driver license at a cost of $25, plus $15 for any extra endorsements you have.
+The license is valid for 5 years and will expire on your birthday.

-You must self-certify your type of vehicle operation with South Dakota's DPS by January 2014.
+You must now self-certify your type of vehicle operation with South Dakota's DPS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate